You have turned-in this assignment. You can review the lesson and see your previous answers.

 But let's just check up on some points from the video demonstration.

-When using the Environment Agency maps showing Risk of Flooding from Surface Water or RoFSW, which of the following probabilities represents a "one in 100 year" flood?
-Pause the video here if you wish, and restart it when you've selected your answer.
+When using the environment agency maps showing Risk of Flooding from Surface Water or RoFSW, which of the following probabilities represents a one in 100 year flood?

 The correct answer is B.

-That's the one that represents a "one in 100 year" flood, 1%.
+That's the one that represents a one in 100 year flood, 1%.

-Here's our second check.
+Here's our second check, three choices here.

-In Scene Viewer, which icon represents scene tools where the elevation profile tool can be found?
-Pause the video here again if you need some time to think.
+Pause the video here again, if you need some time to think.

 In this case, the correct choice is C, the spanner symbol.